johsteffens/beth/doc/bcore/btcl_external_functions.md

 # Standard External Functions

 BTCL can execute stamp functionality with stamps implementing the features below.
+These define a set of functions.
+Each can be used in BTCL source code like a member function call.

 ## Features